JimmDiGrizli/pherlin/docs/introduction.en.md

 - merge configuration files;
 - replace variable ```{environment}``` on application environment.

-It should be noted that the use of yaml without installed extension PECL - [yaml](http://pecl.php.net/package/yaml), may significantly slow down the application due to the fact that in the absence of expansion package is used ```symfony/yaml` ``.

 The loader is a individual package [ConfigLoader]((https://github.com/JimmDigrizli/phalcon-config-loader) (```getsky/phalcon-config-loader```), which is loaded with the help of composer.
 In order to start using it, you must create instance of the class ```ConfigLoader``` with transfer of current environment, or get it from the DI (service `` `config-loader ```).

 ```php